MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/Custom-Logon.md

 You can use the Custom Logon feature to suppress Windows UI elements that relate to the Welcome screen and shutdown screen.
 For example, you can suppress all elements of the Welcome screen UI and provide a custom logon UI.
 You can also suppress the Blocked Shutdown Resolver (BSDR) screen and automatically end applications while the OS waits for applications to close before a shutdown.

-Custom Logon settings do not modify the credential behavior of **Winlogon**, so you can use any credential provider that is compatible with Windows 10 to provide a custom sign-in experience for your device.
+Custom Logon settings don't modify the credential behavior of **Winlogon**, so you can use any credential provider that is compatible with Windows 10 to provide a custom sign-in experience for your device.
 For more information about creating a custom logon experience, see [Winlogon and Credential Providers](/windows/win32/secauthn/winlogon-and-credential-providers).

 ## Requirements